revans011/classifier_accuracy/README.md

 # classifier_accuracy
 This repository contains two Colab notebooks.
 Each as a different model assessing a classifier's accuracy using unlabeled data
+Medical researchers have solved the problem of estimating the sensitivity and specificity of binary medical diagnostic tests without gold standard tests for comparison.
+That problem is the same as estimating confusion matrices for classifiers on unlabeled data.
+These notebooks describe how to modify the diagnostic test solutions to estimate confusion matrices and accuracy statistics for supervised or unsupervised binary classifiers on unlabeled data.